Eliciting Truthful Feedback for Preference-Based Learning via the VCG Mechanism: BACKGROUND AND PROBLEM FORMULATION

 The payments $p_i(a)$ and $p_i(a')$ are known, therefore, they only induce an affine shift in the argument of the sigmoid function.
 We say that preference feedback is truthful if agent $i$ expresses their preference for $a$ over $a'$ according to a binary label $\bar y_i=\mathds{1}(a\succ a')$ where

 is a Bernoulli-distributed random variable sampled according to the Bradley--Terry model.
 While $\bar y_i$ represents the agent's truthful preference, they may act strategically to increase their utility.
 That is, for given allocations $a$ and $a'$, agent $i$ may report a preference $y_i\in\{0,1\}$ sampled from an arbitrary distribution.
+Note that we do not impose any structural assumptions on the agents' strategic feedback.
+In particular, agents can follow dynamic strategies when generating their untruthful preferences.